yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 1. Use the **Region** field to select the region.

-1. Use the **Zone** field to select a zone label that should match your failure domain zone label `failure-domain.beta.kubernetes.io/zone`.
+1. Use the **Zone** field to select a zone label that should match the value of failure domain zone label on the nodes. `topology.kubernetes.io/zone` would place the pods in that zone.

 1. Optionally, use the **Storage Class** field to enter a comma-delimited value.
 If you do not specify this value, it would default to standard.
 You need to ensure that this storage class exists in your Kubernetes cluster and the following guidelines are taken into consideration: